schn4ck/schnack/README.md

 ### Authentication

-So far, users who want to post a comment need to authenticate using Twitter or Github.
+So far, users who want to post a comment need to authenticate using Twitter, Github, Facebook and Google.
 More auth providers can be added easily, thanks to [Passport.js](http://passportjs.org).

 ### Data storage